BramVeninga/DurakEnhanced/readme.md

 The connection process is pretty self explanitory.
 When a host starts a game, he is met with a waiting screen where his connection details are shown.
 When a guest wishes to enter a game he or she needs to enter the host' connection details.
 The connection details consist of an IP and a port.

+In order to boot up the project, please use the latest version of visual studio and open the durakenhanced.sln file in order to open the project correctly.
+You can encounter this .sln file by traversing the durakenhanced folder.
+If you see projectstructure as stated at the bottom of this readme, you've gone 1 level to deep, the .sln file for booting the project is one level higher.
 ---

 ## 📦 Features